2187Nick/thinkscript/near_the_money/README.md

   Time frame: 1 Day

   Aggregation Period: 1 Minute

+  Note: This does work on a historical look back.
 ```
-This does work on a historical look back.